fadushin/blog/_posts/2021-03-21-solar-powered-esp32.md

 With these requirements, I set out on a very fun and interesting journey to try to find a workable solution, and I am happy to say that I came up with something that seems to work fairly well, which I describe below in this blog post.
 I won't say that it is the best solution out there, or that it can't be improved upon.
 (That's kind of the "log" part of this 'blog.)
 But it does seem to work.

 I should note that this blog post comes with the usual disclaimers.
-Following instructions in this document could win you the Nobel Prize, but equally (or perhaps more) likely, it could burn your house down.
 The author provides no warranty of suitability or fitness of purpose.
 Please exercise care and caution when working with electronic components, especially with lithium batteries.

 > Note.
 As it will be evident, I am not trained professionally in electrical engineering.
 So I am not offended in the least if you take most of what I write with extreme skepticism.
 If you do find egregious (or just plain stupid) mistakes, please let me know.
 See the bottom of the page for contact information.